task-proxemics/XLeRobot/README.md

 <img src="media/XLeRobot.png" alt="Alt text" width="1200" />

 > [!NOTE]
-> The first verison of **XLeRobot 0.1.0** officially out!
-> Current version has: detailed bill of materials, 3D printing models and instructions, step-by-step assembly guide.
-No codes yet but you can run the teleopertion test on a single arm version (controlled with another follower arm) directly with the original Lekiwi codebase.
+> The first version of **XLeRobot 0.1.0** is officially out!
+The current version includes a detailed bill of materials, 3D printing models and instructions, and a step-by-step assembly guide.
+While the code is not yet available, you can run the teleoperation test on a single arm version (controlled with another follower arm) directly using the original Lekiwi codebase.

 # XLeRobot 🤖